mastersinusoidal/MyProjects/README.md

 Feel free to explore the repository.

-More details projects can be found here- https://skill-lync.com/profiles/GAURAV-JOSHI-789
+More details about projects can be found here- https://skill-lync.com/profiles/GAURAV-JOSHI-789